Retail trends in 2023Find out

 1. Hybrid shopping

 Over 2 in 5 Gen Z say they prefer it to shopping online, a figure that’s remained steady since Q3 2020.
-This retail trend is a reminder that despite digital advancements, the physical store experience still holds a lot of value for older and younger shoppers alike.
+This retail trend is a reminder that despite digital advancements, the physical store experience still holds a lot of value for both older and younger shoppers alike.

-Brands should focus on creating seamless, integrated omnichannel retail experiences that offer customers the best of both worlds, however and wherever they choose to shop.
+Brands should focus on creating seamless, integrated omnichannel retail experiences that offer customers the best of both worlds – however and wherever they choose to shop.

-So what does that look like?
+But what does that look like?
 “Phygital retail” is a good solution for stores – combining the speed and convenience of online shopping with immersive in-person experiences and top-notch customer service.
-Look at Sephora, who give customers the option to try on makeup in-store or via their AR-driven Virtual Artist App.
-Their success aligns with our data; when shopping in-store, US Gen Zers and millennials want to be left alone (as if shopping online), so offer immersive product demos they can interact with on their own.
-If they need help from staff, they’ll ask for it.
+Let’s look at Sephora, for example.
+It gives customers the option to try on makeup in-store or via their AR-driven Virtual Artist app.

 Streamlining the checkout experience will also help win over older shoppers – and the same goes for online shopping.
 Prioritizing fast delivery and free returns is an easy win, as 28% of US baby boomers say they buy more online when returns are free.
-More on this next.

 2. Frictionless delivery